ajsmith607/memills/content/family-of-edward-hallock-mills/assets/images/genealogy/swm/swm-gen-p11.md

 citation: "Mills Genealogy.
 Prepared by Samuel Wickham Mills.
 Minisink Valley Historical Society, Port Jervis NY, p11.
 Used with permission."
 notes: >-

   - "Michigan near Scotchtown" likely references Michigan Corners: “a hamlet near Scotchtown east of Middletown, Orange County, New York, United States, located at the corner of New York State Route 211 and Goshen Turnpike.
-There is no sign marking Michigan Corners, although it does appear on local maps”.
-(From [Wikipedia]().)
+There is no sign marking Michigan Corners, although it does appear on local maps”. ([Scotchtown, New York](https://en.wikipedia.org/wiki/Scotchtown%2C_New_York#Michigan_Corners), Wikipedia.org.)

 ---
 11.